top of page

 National Curriculum Links

-• Identify that animals, including humans, need the right types and amount of nutrition, and that they cannot make their own food; they get nutrition from what they eat
+• Y3: identify that animals, including humans, need the right types and amount of nutrition, and that they cannot make their own food; they get nutrition from what they eat.

 Learning Objective

-• Consider the needs of animals and how to care for them
+• To consider the needs of animals and how zookeepers care for them.

 Pre-visit Suggestions

-• Discuss key vocabulary with pupils e.g diet, tools, skills.
+• Discuss key vocabulary with pupils e.g diet, nutrition, habitat, environment, tools, skills, conservation.

 • Access the Zoo app to look at the map of the zoo, watch live animal webcams and access more information on the animals.